 Yes, the landlord will have the ability to sell the property.
 Many landlords currently use the section 21 notice to this effect, but the government want a specific ground for it.

 What if I have rental arrears, are you still entitled to then serve a notice?

 Ground 8 is the mandatory ground for possession where a tenant still has arrears will be allowed.
-However, under the current government scheme no evictions or bailiffs can take place until Mid-February.
+However, under the current government scheme (renters reform) no evictions or bailiffs can take place until Mid-February.
 There is a high likely hood that this will be extended.
 The government are going to outline the simpler system within the ground 8.